 Customer voice: I want to hear about my customers experience

 Sometimes, B2B surveys are aimed at helping companies better understand the experiences of their customers.
 Hearing first-hand accounts of customer experience with a product lets a business know what their customers like and find useful about the product and what they could do without.
-These are some of the best questions you can ask to gauge your customers’ perceptions and priorities.
+These are some of the best B2B market research questions you can ask to gauge your customers’ perceptions and priorities.

 1: How long have you been a customer of this company?